31.5″ BenQ PD3225U – Specs & Features

 Picture-in-Picture

-✓ Good 5-way controller BenQ Uniformity technology Burn-in Cleaner CalMAN Verified DualVIew - two color settings on the same image Flicker-free technology KVM Switch Light sensor Low Blue Light Pantone Validated Pantone Skintone Validated Power Awake Picture-by-Picture Picture-in-Picture — smart TV platform with built-in streaming apps and voice control.
+✓ Good 5-way controller BenQ Uniformity technology Burn-in Cleaner CalMAN Verified DualVIew - two color settings on the same image Flicker-free technology KVM Switch Light sensor Low Blue Light Pantone Validated Pantone Skintone Validated Power Awake Picture-by-Picture Picture-in-Picture — software features including OSD controls and display calibration tools.

 Power Consumption 5